 What is Audience Segmentation?

 As a content marketer, it's common to hear that segmenting your data is important, but do you know why it matters?
 Segmenting your customer data allows you to pinpoint different subgroups that relate to another in one or more ways.
 This simple strategy can be extremely beneficial to a content marketer.
-The most significant reason a to consider audience segmentation is due to the fact that it hones in on a data subset, which allows you to better understand your customer.
+The most significant reason to consider audience segmentation is due to the fact that it hones in on a data subset, which allows you to better understand your customer.
 In turn, you can create customer-specific content that resonates with the right target audience.

 Why Does it Matter?